Venice in 3 Days: tips, what to see, and much more

 Lunch on the island

-Before leaving to visit Burano, you can take the opportunity to stop for a bite to eat in one of the many places around the island.
-Unlike in the center of Venice, where trattorias and pizzerias predominate, in Murano you can breathe the sea and for a small price you can eat a good fish in places like the Restaurant alla Vecchia Pescheria, where fried fish is their specialty.
+Unlike in the center of Venice, where trattorias and pizzerias predominate, in Murano you can breathe the sea and for a small price you can eat good fish in places like the Restaurant alla Vecchia Pescheria, where fried fish is their specialty.

 Afternoon in Burano

-After lunch there is nothing better than going to spend the afternoon on the neighboring island, Burano.
-To do this you must take the vaporetto again from Murano and in just 20 minutes you will have arrived.
-The village of Burano is full of picturesque colorful houses that attract the attention of all visitors.
+After lunch there is nothing better than to spend the afternoon on the neighboring island of Burano.
+To do this you must take the vaporetto from Murano and in just 20 minutes you will have arrived.
+And if your tour includes it, then go where the guide told you to go.

 Strolling along the fishing canals and taking some pictures makes the trip worthwhile and is a lovely way to say goodbye to this three-day trip around Venice, having seen all the essentials in an intense but unforgettable way.

-Venice is quite an affordable city to walk around.
-However, whenever you foresee that you are going to use a transport ticket more than once a day, I advise you to consider buying a 24-hour ticket.
+Whenever you foresee that you are going to use a transport ticket more than once a day, I advise you to consider buying a 24-hour ticket.

-This type of ticket is valid for the days you choose and gives you unlimited journeys, so you can more than cushion the approximately 20 € it costs, especially for the third day that you will have to make trips between islands.
+This type of ticket is valid for the days you choose and gives you unlimited rides, so you can more than cushion the approximately 20€ it costs, especially for the third day that you will have to make the trips between islands.

-Itinerary by day
+Itinerary summary by days

 - Day 1